SkylineCommunications/Skyline.DataMiner.Dev.Utils.Solutions.Categories/README.md

 # Skyline.DataMiner.Utils.Categories

-A hierarchical categorization system for organizing items in DataMiner.

-## Overview
+## About

 The Categories API provides a flexible way to organize and categorize items using a hierarchical tree structure.
 It consists of three main components:
+This API is part of the [DataMiner Categories](https://catalog.dataminer.services/details/c9666f3a-be26-42fd-83f2-6ee7fab4f11e) application, and can be used by other solutions to manage categories via code.

-- **Scopes**: Define contexts for categories (e.g., "Network Infrastructure", "Services")
+- **Scopes**: Define contexts for categories (e.g., "Resource Studio", "Virtual Signal Groups")
-- **Categories**: Create hierarchical classifications within a scope
+- **Categories**: Provides hierarchical structure for grouping items.
+Categories can be nested to form a tree structure
 - **Category Items**: Link external items to categories using ModuleId and InstanceId

+> [!NOTE]
+> ModuleId and InstanceId are strings that uniquely identify items within DataMiner.
+> These typically refer to DOM instances, but can represent any item type.

-## Key Features
+### Key Features

-- ?
-Hierarchical category trees with unlimited depth
+- Hierarchical category trees with unlimited depth
-- ?
-Multiple scopes for different contexts
+- Multiple scopes for different contexts
-- ?
-LINQ-based querying
+- LINQ-based querying
-- ?
-Built-in caching for optimal performance
+- Built-in caching for optimal performance
-- ?
-Real-time subscriptions to data changes
+- Real-time subscriptions to data changes
-- ?
-Batch operations for efficiency
+- Batch operations for efficiency
-- ?
-Strongly-typed API
+- Strongly-typed API

 ## Quick Start